mand0dev/image-finder/README.md

-# Getting Started with Create React App
+# Image Finder with ReactJS and Unsplash API

 This is a simple image search application using the Unsplash.com API.